 The net effect of the cycle depicted above right seems to be to extract work from the heat bath, period.
 For a long time it was believed that it was the process of measurement that was the difficulty.
 But it is not.
-The difficulty is that it is not in fact a cycle of a closed system: we have left out the state of the demon.19 We can model the demon's memory by another bistable physical system; classically, measurement just means copying the state of the system into the (initialized!) demon memory.
+(Classically, measurement is just copying, which we've seen can be done reversibly.)
+The difficulty is that it is not in fact a cycle of a closed system: we have left out the state of the demon.22 We can model the demon's memory by another bistable physical system; classically, measurement just means copying the state of the system into the (initialized!) demon memory.
 We argued above that this can be done reversibly, as long as the state of the demon's memory is initialized.

-19 Amusingly, the confusions associated with both the Maxwell demon and the Schrödinger cat arise from failing to include the observer(s) as part of the physical system.
+22Amusingly, the confusions associated with both the Maxwell demon and the Schrödinger cat arise from failing to include the observer(s) as part of the physical system.

 However, this realization that the demon is a physical system shows where the problem is: the demon stores the information in some physical system which acts as a memory.
 To use it again, the memory must be reset.
 It is governed by physics!

-The finiteness of the demon's memory saves the 2d Law of Thermodynamics.
+The finiteness of the demon's memory saves the Second Law of Thermodynamics.
 The simplest model of the demon's memory is just a two-state system; to make a cycle we would need to erase (i.e. reset, or initialize) the bit.
-This costs $$W{\text{Landauer}} \geq -k_B T \ln 2$$ which is transferred as heat (say during the weight-removal step) back to the reservoir $\Delta Q = T \Delta S{\rm system}$.
+This costs which is transferred as heat (say during the weight-removal step) back to the reservoir $\Delta Q = T \Delta S{\rm system}$.
 The net result is nothing happens, at best.

+$$W{\text{Landauer}} \geq k_B T \ln 2$$

 Reversible computation.
 One important scientific outcome of this line of work (by Maxwell, Szilard, Feynman, Landauer, Bennett) is the realization that computation can be reversible, and there is no minimum energy cost.

 Consider an XOR gate:

 $$\begin{array}{ccc}

 A & & \\

 B & & \\

 \end{array}

 XOR \qquad (A+B)2$$

 Here's a specious argument that this process cannot be done reversibly (in italics because it is wrong): The output is zero or one.
 Whichever outcome obtains compresses the phase space by a factor of two.
 Therefore $F \geq kT \ln 2$ is required.

 A more important and correct point is that we cannot reconstruct the input from the output.
 The operation cannot be undone, because there is not enough information to reverse it.
 But surely this can be done reversibly:

-$$A$$

--NOT- $(A+1)2$
+$$A$$ -NOT- $(A+1)2$

 Here we just flip the bit.
 If we do this twice, we do nothing: -NOT -NOT -NOT - -

 Now consider instead a gate which takes two bits as input and outputs two bits.
 One of the outputs is just the same as the XOR gate output, and other is just one of the inputs:

 $$\begin{array}{ccc}

-A & & & & & \\
+A & & & & \\

-B & & & & & B
+B & & & & B

 \end{array}$$

 This is called CNOT or controlled-NOT or controlled-X or CX.